SEO of Database-Driven Websites

-Problems and solutions in optimizing a database-driven website for the search engines
+Problems and solutions in optimizing a database-driven website for Google

-There are problems optimizing a website for the search engines, where the pages of that site are created from pieces pulled from a database.
-If you use php, cgi, Cold Fusion, Microsoft ASP, or various proprietary shopping carts like xCart -- these make the kind of web pages where the URL (as you see it in your browser's address bar) contains question marks ("?"), equal signs ("=") and other symbols.
+There are problems to overcome when optimizing a website for good search rankings, where the pages of that site are created from pieces pulled from a database.
+If you use php, cgi, Cold Fusion, Microsoft ASP, or various proprietary shopping carts like xCart—these make the kind of web pages where the URL (as you see it in your browser's address bar) contains question marks ("?"), equal signs ("=") and other symbols.
 The links within this kind of website don't go to existing html pages.
 The links are set up so that when you click on them, the pages are created instantly for you from information and HTML code stored in a database on the server.
 It is all put together for you instantly "on the fly" when you click on the link.

 Which is another good reason to have a canonical tag at the top of every web page, so Google knows which page it has just crawled, no matter what its URL says it is.
 It is especially important for database-driven websites to have a canonical meta tag on every page it serves up.

 This is not a new problem!
-It's been around since web developers first started making sites using databases.
+It's been around since web developers first started making websites using databases.

-None of the search engines can interface directly to your database and read what is in it -- they just aren't set up to do that.
+None of the search engines can interface directly with your database and read what is in it—they simply aren't capable of doing that.

-If you have a database-driven site then special actions need to be taken handle the behavior of the search engine spiders.
-We do not cover them in detail on this page, this is just an outline of some possible solutions:
+If you have a database-driven site then special actions need to be taken handle the behavior of the bots that crawl the website.
+Here is an outline of some possible solutions:

 Making Static Category Pages